Crossgates Mall

-Crossgates Mall is an enclosed, automobile-oriented, super-regional shopping mall located in the Albany, New York suburb of Guilderland.
+Crossgates Mall is an enclosed, super-regional shopping mall located in the Albany, New York suburb of Guilderland.
 It is the largest indoor shopping center in the Capital District, and the third largest in the State of New York.
-The anchor stores are Primark (Coming 2023), Macy's, JCPenney, Burlington, Best Buy, Forever 21, and Dick's Sporting Goods.
+The mall is anchored by retailers Macy's, JCPenney, Dick's Sporting Goods, Primark, Burlington, and Best Buy.

+Both Crossgates Mall and the nearby Crossgates Commons shopping plaza are owned and operated by the Pyramid Management Group, Inc. through multiple subsidiaries.
+The mall has a gross leasable area of 1700000 sqft and features 212 stores and restaurants as well as an 18-screen IMAX Regal Cinema theater.

+Vehicular access is available from Western Avenue, Washington Avenue Extension, and a ramp just south of Adirondack Northway terminus.
+There are 10-12 parking lots.
+Public transit is available via a major bus stop served by multiple Capital District Transportation Authority routes.

 History

-Pre-1970s

-Crossgates Mall is built is within the Albany Pine Bush, one of the largest of the world's 20 inland pine barrens.
-It was formed thousands of years ago, following the drainage of Lake Albany.
-When Europeans arrived in the early 17th century, the Pine Bush was in use as hunting grounds and firewood supply of the Mohawk nation of the Haudenosaunee to the west along the Mohawk River, and the Mahican to the east, along the Hudson River.

-Proposal, Opposition, and Construction
+Proposal, opposition, and construction

 In the 1970s, Syracuse-based Pyramid Management Group, Inc. (Pyramid) began purchasing lands within the Pine Bush with the intent to develop a shopping mall, but it wasn't until 1978 that their plans were revealed to the public.
 The initial proposal called for a $50 million mall on a 175 acre lot with six anchor stores, 100 vendors, a food court, and direct access from the Adirondack Northway.
 Opposition from residents and environmentalists was rapid and widespread.
 The first public hearing on the project was attended by more than 300 speakers, the majority of whom opposed the projects on the grounds that it would destroy a large swath of the unique and ecologically sensitive Pine Bush, would contribute to the continuing urbanization of Guilderland, would cause traffic congestion, and would not provide the claimed economic benefits, among other objections.
 Despite widespread opposition, a petition from a citizen's group known as the Concerned Citizens Against Crossgates, and an embattled town board, the project was approved rapidly.
 In opposition, the town supervisor at the time stated: "Taking into consideration that the majority of the correspondence I got was opposed to the Crossgates, and (a) feeling that I have that, in the future that part of town will just be a conglomeration of traffic, I am forced to vote in the negative."
 The decision was the cause of at least one town official's resignation.
 During the four years following the unveiling of the proposal, the town board only voted unanimously on one aspect of the project: that the town should receive its full share of the resulting tax revenue.